ghostop14/gr-symbolrate/README.md

 NOTES:
 For best results in feeding the binary slicer, watch your filters and cutoffs.
-If the slope continues too wide past your cutoff, it could make the symbol look "faster" than it is.
+If the slope continues too wide past your cutoff, it could make the symbol look "faster" than it is, which may cause garbage to come out of a clock recovery block.
-For best results feeding a clock recovery MM block for runtime, take the average values written out and average them.
-Then add 2% as the initial starting point for the MM block.
-This accounts in some part for the slicer cutoff.

 Output:
 out - current symbol/transition rate.